The 5 most important SEO KPIs for digital marketing success

 Organic search performance is often the most important key performance indicator for digital marketing teams that care about inbound results.

 For a deeper glimpse, see this Organic Search Traffic resource.
-And be sure to check out SEMrush and Moz as they offer fantastic tools to help you see and monitor your results.
+And be sure to check out SEMrush and Moz as they offer tools to help you see and monitor your results.
 For paid ads, metrics such as Search Lost Impression Share can help monitor ad ranking and performance.

-3. Page Loading Speed
+3. Core Web Vitals and Page Speed

 Want to check a URL’s speed factors right now?
 Submit the URL to Google Pagespeed Insights and the Pingdom Website Speed Test.
 You can also display your Pingdom results on a dashboard.